-Using Facebook to advertise for distressed or motivated sellers doesn’t have to be scary, expensive, or risky, and this guide is meant to help real estate wholesalers, real estate investors, and even real estate agents get started with your first easy, low-risk ad, with a tiny budget of only $10.
+Using Facebook to advertise for distressed or motivated sellers doesn’t have to be scary, expensive, or risky.
+This guide is meant to help real estate wholesalers, real estate investors, and even real estate agents get started with your first easy, low-risk ad, with a tiny budget of only $10.

 In this way, you can get your feet wet so that you can begin to understand all of the mechanics and nearly unlimited potential of advertising using this channel, without losing your shirt.